Social Mobility Commission: Opportunity Areas

 An Evaluation of the "set-up phase" of the opportunity areas programme was published alongside a Selection of Case Studies in October 2018.

 Although only indirectly responsible for the scheme, the SMC maintained an active interest, visiting Blackpool and Oldham as part of a "north west tour" in October 2019.

-Other Commission Publications
+Other publications

-Publications produced by the Commission are searchable on its website.
+Publications produced by the commission are searchable on its website.

 Annual reports

-The Commission has produced "State of the Nation" reports for 2013, 2014, 2015, 2016, 2017 and 2018–19.
+The commission has produced "State of the Nation" reports for 2013, 2014, 2015, 2016, 2017 and 2018–19.